 Good judgment is always based on your rules knowledge!
+Know what you don't know.
 Take PRIDE in your knowledge of the rules.
+Knowledge of the rules is the "great equalizer".

 The ability to be in the right place to make the call is one indicator to your level of competence!
 Take PRIDE in your floor mechanics.